HumanDynamics/openPDS/README.md

     >service mongodb start

-* From there, you can create a virtual environment for your openPDS install, and clone the code into it:
+* From there, you can create a virtual environment for your openPDS install, and clone the code into it.
+You must clone the repo into the virtualenv directory for setup.py to work:

     >virtualenv pdsEnv